Current Retail: $29.73-$39.99

 The light output color temperature leans a little blue, like many LEDs.
 But it qualifies as a white light.
 It is probably similar to a "daylight color temperature" LED bulb.
 I found the light color temperature comfortable.
 However I prefer warm light.
 The LED lens does not seem to create color diffraction or hot and cold spots.

 I did not need to recharge the battery during a week of sporadic use around camp.
-I did not time test the battery to see how long it lasts.
+I timed the battery depletion at home.
+The battery lasted six hours at the 60% brightness setting.